0x2c7/nguyenquangminh0711.github.io/_posts/2016-09-07-introduction-to-interval-tree.markdown

 Wow, this is tough hah?
 To archive the problem requirement, we loop too much, for both query and updating.
 You must wish that we don't need to loop that much.
 If you look again at the above example, you will see that range `0..1` which is `[7, 9]` and range `7..9` which is `[5, 4, 0]` don't change at all.
 So, the query result doesn't change if we process the query on those range.
 We could cache that.
 Unfortunately, there is not any operation that match exactly with the range we need to query.
 Let's find some way to walk around it.

-The problem requirement is too find the maximum elments.
-Recall the some arithmetical nature of maxinum operation. `Max(a, b) = a if a > b` and `Max(a, b) = Max(b, a)`.
+The problem requirement is too find the maximum elements.
+Recall the some arithmetical nature of maximum operation. `Max(a, b) = a if a > b` and `Max(a, b) = Max(b, a)`.
 Hmm...
 Nothing interesting.
 We are working on range.
-How about the maxinum operation on three element? `Max(a, b, c) =  Max(a, Max(b, c))`.
+How about the maximum operation on three element? `Max(a, b, c) =  Max(a, Max(b, c))`.
 For element? `Max(a, b, c, d) =  Max(Max(a, b), Max(c, d))`.
 Oh hey!
-We could find the max of a range by spliting the range into two ranges, find the max of each range and compare those partial maxes to get the whole range's max.
+We could find the max of a range by splitting the range into two ranges, find the max of each range and compare those partial maxes to get the whole range's max.
 Let's apply for the above example.
 ```
 Max(A, 3, 9) = Max(Max(A, 3, 6), Max(A, 7, 9))
 ```